The Beer Garden Guide to Munich

 Do beer gardens have food?

 Yes!
 Most beer gardens will at minimum sell some grilled sausage and fries, but some have canteens, food stalls, or a restaurant.
-Some beer gardens will have a self-service area with just beer, coke, and a couple food options, alongside a full-service restaurant with a full menu serving many types of German food, additional drink options, and the choice of sitting inside or outside.
-If you arrive there around when they open they might not be selling food quite yet, but it’ll happen.
+Some beer gardens will have a self-service area with just beer, coke, and a couple food options, alongside a full-service restaurant with a menu serving many types of German food, additional drink options, and the choice of sitting inside or outside.
+If you arrive shortly after opening they might not be selling food quite yet, but it’ll happen.

 What types of food can I find at beer gardens?